UWARG/autonomy-bootcamp/README.md

 ## Training Process

 * Data preprocessing: The images are normalized and transformed using data augmentation techniques such as random cropping and horizontal flipping
-* Optimization: Stochastic Gradient Descent (SGD) optimizer is used with a learning rate of 0.01 to minimize the Cross Entropy Loss
+* Optimization: Stochastic Gradient Descent (SGD) optimizer is used with a learning rate of 0.005 and momentum of 0.9 to minimize the Cross Entropy Loss and accelerate learning

 ---